 Being distracted can make drivers less aware of their surroundings, such as pedestrians, cyclists, and other road users.
 They are also less attentive to the laws that apply to speed limits and junction controls.

 If you have sustained injuries or lost a loved one in an accident involving a distracted driver, you could be entitled to pursue compensation.
-Reach out to The Kryder Law Group, LLC today, and find out what a Springfield distracted driving accident lawyer can do to help at (312) 223-1700.
+Reach out to the experienced auto collision attorneys at our firm, and find out what a Springfield distracted driving accident lawyer can do to help.

 Distracted Drivers Kill on Average Nine People Every Day